I have been asked to take a look at a few Sun Tachometers and have learned some things that some people may find valuable, so I share it all here.

 I could not get the relays in the two units I examined to work.
 I determined that it would be much easier to replace the innards of the EB transmitter with modern electronics.
 I selected a TechnoVersions TachMatch module, gutted the EB-9A and installed it inside of the case.
 It requires slightly different wiring, but it works very well.
 You can read about how to do it here.

-The Sun Super tach II is an electronic tachometer that does not need a transmitter.
+The Sun Super Tach II is an electronic tachometer that does not need a transmitter.
 It reads the ignition signal from the negative side of the coil and displays the engine RPM on an ammeter calibrated in RPM.
 The electronics are packaged inside of the tachometer case.

 Unless the wires have been replaced, the tachometer wiring is as follows: